-- (1B) A person who is guilty of an offence under subsection (1A) - (a) shall be punished on conviction with imprisonment for a term not exceeding 7 years and shall also be liable on conviction to a fine not exceeding \$100,000; but - (b) where the person is a repeat offender, shall be punished on conviction with imprisonment for a term not exceeding 10 years and shall also be liable on conviction to a fine not exceeding \$150,000.
+- (1B) A person who is guilty of an offence under subsection (1A) - (a) shall be punished on conviction with imprisonment for a term not exceeding 7 years and shall also be liable on conviction to a fine not exceeding \$100,000; but - (b) where the person is a repeat offender, shall be punished on conviction with imprisonment for a term not exceeding

-- (1C) A person is a repeat offender in relation to an offence under subsection (1) or (1A) if the person has been convicted or found guilty (whether before, on or after the date of commencement of section 9 of the Women's Charter (Amendment) Act 2019) on at least one other earlier occasion of an offence under subsection (1) or (1A).
+10 years and shall also be liable on conviction to a fine not exceeding \$150,000.

-[Act 36 of 2019 wef 07/08/2020] - (2) Any male person who is a repeat offender in relation to an offence under subsection (1) or (1A) shall, in addition to any term of imprisonment imposed in respect of such offence, be liable to caning.
+(1C) A person is a repeat offender in relation to an offence under subsection (1) or (1A) if the person has been convicted or found guilty (whether before, on or after 7 August 2020) on at least one other earlier occasion of an offence under subsection (1) or (1A).

-[Act 36 of 2019 wef 07/08/2020] - (3) Where any person is proved to live with or be habitually in the company of any prostitute or is proved to have exercised control, direction or influence over the movements of any prostitute in such a manner as to show that the person is aiding, abetting or compelling her prostitution with any other person or generally, the person shall, in the absence of proof to the contrary, be deemed to be knowingly living on the earnings of prostitution. - (4) In this section, "gratification" includes - (a) money or any gift, loan, fee, reward, commission, valuable security or other property or interest in property of any description, whether movable or immovable; - (b) any office, employment or contract;
+- (2) Any male person who is a repeat offender in relation to an offence under subsection (1) or (1A) shall, in addition to any term of imprisonment imposed in respect of such offence, be liable to caning.

-- (c) any payment, release, discharge or liquidation of any loan, obligation or other liability whatsoever, whether in whole or in part; and - (d) any other service, favour or advantage of any description whatsoever
+[36/2019] - (3) Where any person is proved to live with or be habitually in the company of any prostitute or is proved to have exercised control, direction or influence over the movements of any prostitute in such a manner as to show that the person is aiding, abetting or compelling her prostitution with any other person or generally, the person is, in the absence of proof to the contrary, deemed to be knowingly living on the earnings of prostitution. - (4) In this section, "gratification" includes - (a) money or any gift, loan, fee, reward, commission, valuable security or other property or interest in property of any description, whether movable or immovable; - (b) any office, employment or contract; - (c) any payment, release, discharge or liquidation of any loan, obligation or other liability whatsoever, whether in whole or in part; and - (d) any other service, favour or advantage of any description whatsoever.